AquaDam Temporary Perimeter Flood Barrier

 After the AquaDam has been used, it can be drained, rolled, and stored, ready for the next deployment.
 Care must be taken during removal to ensure the reusability of the AquaDam.
 Reusability is possible, but not guaranteed.

-Contact us today for more information about the capabilities provided by the AquaDam to flood mitigation responders.
+Contact us today for more information about the capabilities provided by the AquaDam water-filled flood barrier.